aardjon/trad/doc/architecture.md

 Architecture Documentation
 ==========================

-This documents the architectural views and decisions of the trad application.
+This is the documention of the architectural views and decisions of the trad application.
 Its structure is based on the [Arc42](https://arc42.org/overview) documentation template, please follow this template if appropriate when modifying.

 # 1. Introduction and Goals